 Term Expires on June 30th, 2024

-Michaelea joined the Board of Commissioners in September 2019.
+Michaelea joined the Board of Commissioners in September 2022 and is serving a two year term.
 Michaelea went to Holy Names University studying Human Services & Public Service.
 Michaelea’s prior community service was spent 15+ years working for Alameda County Department of Children & Families Services.
 Michaelea is excited to have the opportunity to work with the AHA and the City of Alameda to learn and to serve her Alameda community.

 Alex joined AHA’s Board of Commissioners in September 2022 and is serving a four year term.